Matty Cash's role at Aston Villa: Ezri Konsa and Dean Smith explain what makes him so good for the team

 It is the seventh minute of the game against Liverpool at Anfield and Matty Cash is setting the tone for his team.
-He tackles Fabinho just outside his own box and then races after the loose ball to block Andy Robertson's attempt to play it forward too.
+He tackles Fabinho just outside his own box and then races after the loose ball to block Andy Robertson's attempt to play it forward.

 "That is brilliant, it really is," says former Aston Villa midfield Lee Hendrie on co-commentary for Sky Sports.
 "That is what Steven Gerrard has brought into this Aston Villa side.
 He wants more intensity.
 He has certainly upped those levels."